Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Design of WritingPath

-The second step generates the title $t$ and initial outline $O_{\text{init}}$ based on the metadata $m$ from step 1, using the LLM function $f_{\text{llm}}$ with a prompt configuration function $\phi_s$.
-Here, $s$ indicates the step index, and for step 2, the prompt configuration is $\phi_2$:

-The initial outline $O_{\text{init}}$ consists of main headers $h_{i,0}$, where $i$ denotes the header sequence.
+\textbf{Step 2: Generate Title and Initial Outline} The second step generates the title $t$ and initial outline $O_{\text{init}}$ based on the metadata $m$ from step 1, using the LLM function $f_{\text{llm}}$ with a prompt configuration function $\phi_s$.
+Here, $s$ indicates the step index, and for step 2, the prompt configuration is $\phi_2$: The initial outline $O_{\text{init}}$ consists of main headers $h_{i,0}$, where $i$ denotes the header sequence.
 This outline serves as the scaffolding of the text, organizing the main ideas and laying out the key points.